“TOMORROW WE TAKE OVER THE WORLD”

 Interesting: “Listening to yourself – Inner Speech across the lifespan”

-✿ The PFC carries out executive functions (higher-level mental processes that organize lower-level ones, to regulate & verify behaviors) TO:
+✿ The PFC carries out executive functions (higher-level mental processes that organize lower-level ones, to regulate & verify behaviors)

 • consider future consequences of current activities